|

 super disappointed after the movie because I so loved the

-their careers/personas because I believe we attribute the sum total of
+careers/personas because I believe we attribute the sum

-their roles to what we imagine is their real-life personalities
+total of their roles to what we imagine is their

 Tom Cruise as an Action Movie